Your Cart

 The model is testing the sharpness of the knife by cutting a piece of paper with it.

-Step 3: Test and Finish
+Step 3: Testing and finishing.

 • Finally, rinse the knife underwater to remove any residue from the sharpening process and dry it thoroughly with a clean cloth.

-Sharpening Set - 400/1000 Grit
+Sharpening Set - 180/800 Grit

-Sharpening Set - 1000/6000 Grit
+Sharpening Set - 2000/6000 Grit